In times of the loss of a family member or friend, the following steps will take place:

 - Once the GP has issued the MCCD it will be sent to the Registrar (Hampshire) electronically.
 Due to the coronavirus pandemic you should not attend the surgery to collect this.

 - Register the death with the Registrar.

 - Make the necessary funeral arrangements.

 Register the death

-You can register the death if you are a relative, a witness to the death, a hospital administrator or the person making the arrangements with the funeral directors.
+You can register the death if you are a relative, or the person making the arrangements with the funeral directors.